olaviinha/FinnStonks/README.md

 #### API limitations

 At the time of writing this, Bloomberg's API is available for a Freemium plan, allowing 500 monthly API calls free of charge.
-Each refresh or pageload of FinnStonks consumes 3 API calls to fetch the current market information, 3 day price history and 5 year price history.
+Each refresh or pageload of FinnStonks consumes **at least 3 API calls** to fetch the current market information, 3 day price history and 5 year price history.
+If your page displays more than 10 companies, price history data will be fetched in chunks of 10, which will increase the number of API calls accordingly.

-**This means you can refresh FinnStonks about 5 times a day**, roughly once every 5 hours if open 24/7 with a refresh interval.
+If you have a maximum of ten companies on your page and you are on the Freemium plan of Bloomberg's API, **this means you can refresh FinnStonks about 5 times a day**, roughly once every 5 hours if open 24/7 with a refresh interval.
 You can optimize this as you please by using the `refreshInterval` (refresh every n hours) and `refreshDuring` (hours of day between which refresh interval occurs) settings.
 If your copy of FinnStonks is open on multiple devices (or e.g. more than one person has access to it), it will naturally reflect on the number of consumed API calls.

 ### Your trading data